dadonnelly316/airflow_on_aws/readme.md

 ![Creating RDS instance from AWS Management Console using Standard Create](https://github.com/dadonnelly316/airflow_on_aws/blob/main/documentation/images/RDS_step_1.png)

-Choose “Free Tier” in the templates section
+Choose "Free Tier" in the templates section

 ![Configuring RDS instance from AWS Management Console to use free tier](https://github.com/dadonnelly316/airflow_on_aws/blob/main/documentation/images/RDS_step_2.png)

 In the settings section, we chose a database cluster identifier.
-This project chose “airflow”, but you can choose any name you prefer.
+This project chose "airflow", but you can choose any name you prefer.
 We leave the default Master Username as postgres, and choose a strong password.
 If you prefer, you can let AWS manage your password.

 ![Configuring RDS instance from AWS Management Console to to set cluster identifier, the PostgreSQL master username, and master password.](https://github.com/dadonnelly316/airflow_on_aws/blob/main/documentation/images/RDS_step_3.jpg)

-Scroll down to “Connectivity” (pictured below).
-Note that we are keeping all other AWS default values, including “instance configuration=db.t3.micro".
+Scroll down to "Connectivity" (pictured below).
+Note that we are keeping all other AWS default values, including "instance configuration=db.t3.micro".

 We create a new VPC, which will also be used by our EKS cluster and EC2 Node Group.
 However, you can choose an existing VPC if you wish, but these other required AWS services will also need to be provisioned in this VPC.